 #4 Review Your Insurance Policy

-Review the Declaration Pages of your insurance policy which are a summary of your coverages; and also review the full policy language if you have that on hand, as this is where some key terms and limitations will appear.
+Review the Declaration Pages of your insurance policy, which summarize your coverage, and also review the full policy language if you have that on hand, as this is where some key terms and limitations will appear.
 You may need to contact your insurance provider for an updated policy, as limits often rise with inflation.

 #5 Create a Schedule of Loss

-If your home or personal property has been damaged by fire or smoke, begin creating a Schedule of Loss.
-This is a document listing out what personal property items have been damaged for the insurance adjuster to use.
+If your home or personal property has been damaged by fire or smoke, begin brainstorming what should be included on your Schedule of Loss.
+A Schedule of Loss is either created by you or the insurer.
+It is a document listing what personal property items have been damaged in order for the insurance adjuster to evaluate the loss.

 To better understand your insurance policy, check this out for a glossary of terms.
 Virani Law can also guide you through your Declaration Pages and long-form insurance.